Sundays at 8:00 and 10:15 a.m.

 Life and death, suffering and joy: this week is at the heart of everything.
 In the sacred liturgies of Holy Week we participate with Jesus in his victory over evil and death.
 We pray for the sorrow and pain of the world, and we look with hope for God's new creation that is dawning.
 Join us for Holy Week at Incarnation.

-The Sunday of the Passion: Palm Sunday (April 2)
+The Sunday of the Passion: Palm Sunday (March 24)

 We gather and wave palms in celebration of Jesus’ triumphal entry into Jerusalem.
-Yet quickly we run into the reality of betrayal and sorrow, as the liturgy takes us into a reading of the story of the crucifixion from St. Matthew's Gospel.
+Yet quickly we run into the reality of betrayal and sorrow, as the liturgy takes us into a reading of the story of the crucifixion from St. Mark's Gospel.

 8:00 a.m.
 Holy Eucharist